Critique of Paper: An astonishing regularity in student learning rate

 The paper finds that students have wildly different baseline knowledge after initial instruction.
 Immediately after being shown how to do a problem, some students are almost at mastery right away and only need a couple practice problems.
 Other students need many more practice problems.
 However, during those practice problems, students’ knowledge increases at more similar rates (*).
 The paper interprets this to mean that students come in with wildly different prior knowledge, but learn at similar rates.

 I don’t think that’s the right interpretation.
 It rests on a critical assumption that the amount of learning that occurs during initial instruction is zero or otherwise negligible.
 But that assumption just doesn’t make any sense to me, having worked with lots of kids across different ability levels.
-Even if they have exactly the same prior knowledge, some kids just get it right away after you demonstrate just one instance of new skill, whereas other kids need lots of different examples and plenty of practice with feedback before they really start to grok it.
+Even if they have all achieved a reasonably high bar for mastery on each prerequisite and have not yet seen the new topic, some kids just get it right away after you demonstrate just one instance of new skill, whereas other kids need lots of different examples and plenty of practice with feedback before they really start to grok it.

 Here’s a concrete illustration using numbers pulled directly from the paper (the 25th and 75th percentile students in Table 2).
 Suppose you’re teaching two students how to solve a type of math problem.